yuhuangou/wordware-mcp/README.md

 The Wordware MCP (Master Control Program) server allows you to run your Wordware apps locally.
 This enables you to integrate Wordware's powerful AI flows directly into your local development environment, making it easier to test and develop applications that leverage Wordware's capabilities.

-## What's New in Version 1.1.4
+## What's New in Version 1.1.5

+- Updated to work with the new local API endpoint (http://localhost:9000/{WORDWARE_API_TOKEN})
+- No need to specify APP_IDs anymore - tools are discovered automatically
 - Interactive installation process with `npx wordware-mcp`
 - Automatic Claude configuration setup
 - Enhanced CLI interface with command-line argument support
-- Direct specification of API key and app IDs via parameters
+- Direct specification of API key via parameters
 - Improved error handling and logging
 - Global installation support with simple command syntax

 ## Installation

-The easiest way to get started is using the interactive installation process:
+The easiest way to get started is using the interactive installation process with npx:

 ```bash
 npx wordware-mcp